According to the filmmakers, ninety percent of Mark Wahlberg's stunts in the film were done by him.

 When Joshua Joyce is on the rooftop in Hong Kong, you will notice that he is drinking some Shuhua milk, the same milk that Jerry Wang was drinking in Transformers: Dark of the Moon (2011).

 Ratchet appears to have already known Lockdown prior to the movie's events.
-This could be a reference to the online Cyber Missions episodes, which took place between Transformers (2007) and Transformers: Revenge of the Fallen (2009) and featured Ratchet and Lockdown fighting against each other (itself a homage to Transformers: Animated (2007)).
+This could be a reference to the online Cyber Missions episodes, which took place between Transformers (2007) and Transformers: Revenge of the Fallen (2009), and featured Ratchet and Lockdown fighting against each other (itself an homage to Transformers: Animated (2007)).